EOSBetCasino/EOSBet-EthereumGamblingContracts/README.md

 ##### END

-This is the end of the contract descriptions, please see this reddit thread for more details about our audit, we have some generous payouts!

 Please submit any issues to our GitHub, and feel free to contact development@EOSBet.IO with any issues.

 If you are privacy centric, please use our PGP Key below.
-We will also payout our bug bounty in Monero, if desired.

 Cheers!
-EOSBet.IO
+Team EOSBet

 ```